sdorof1/java-persistence-frameworks-comparison/README.md

 #### What would I choose

 1. If project manager is ok with additional cost of a licence or the project uses one of open source databases (like PostgreSQL) then definitely go with **jOOQ**.
-2. If project uses Oracle, DB2, MSSQL or any other commercial database and additional cost for jOOQ licence is not acceptable, then go with **JDBCTemplate**
+2. If project uses Oracle, DB2, MSSQL or any other commercial database and additional cost for jOOQ licence is not acceptable, then go with **JDBCTemplate** (for me it wins over other choices for it's maturity and documentation).

 #### Subjective pros/cons of each framework